andrew8bit/PlatterUp/README.md

 ### Pictures
 - Top Photo by Ball Park Brand on Unsplash
-- Bottom Photo by on Unsplash
+- Bottom Photo by Calum Lewis on Unsplash
 - "A balanced diet is a cookie in each hand." - Barbara Johnson